CarlosSardo/terraform-azure-sql-automatic-tuning/README.md

 # Login to an Azure subscription
 az login

-# Tnitialize, Plan and Apply this sample's Azure infrastructure using Terraform
+# Tnitializes Terraform
 terraform init

+# Plans and Applies this sample's Azure infrastructure using Terraform
+# It will prompt you for your current IP Address
 terraform plan
 terraform apply
 ```